-I’ve mentioned before why Coimbra makes a great base for exploring central Portugal.
-Whether you spend one night in this charming riverside city or several, this post should help you decide where to stay in Coimbra.
-I’ve chosen Coimbra hotels and apartments that I consider to be stylish, well-located and good value in three different parts of the city.
+Whether you spend one night in this charming riverside city or several, my insider tips should help you decide where to stay in Coimbra.
+I’ve selected the best Coimbra hotels and apartments that I consider to be stylish, well-located and good value in three distinctly different parts of the city.

 Alta de Coimbra / Upper Coimbra